makma/fingerprintjs.com/content/blog/default-title.md

 Taking steps to prevent online gambling fraud is a must.
 It’s virtually inevitable that fraudsters will attempt to defraud your online gambling business at some point, and it can be hugely damaging if those attempts are successful.

-Online gambling sites need industry-leading fraud prevention, and FingerprintJS can help.
+Online gambling sites need industry-leading fraud prevention, and Fingerprint can help.

-FingerprintJS uses the very latest in fingerprinting technology to identify suspicious users that pose a security threat with 99.5 percent accuracy.
+Fingerprint uses the very latest in fingerprinting technology to identify suspicious users that pose a security threat with 99.5 percent accuracy.
 The technology is easy to implement and requires no maintenance, giving you peace of mind for minimal effort.

-FingerprintJS software has been used since 2012 to identify billions of internet users, creating a world-leading database that protects businesses of all shapes and sizes from the ever-growing threat of cybercrime.
+Fingerprint software has been used since 2012 to identify billions of internet users, creating a world-leading database that protects businesses of all shapes and sizes from the ever-growing threat of cybercrime.